duskybadger/duskybadger.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-My goal is to become an expert in GIPS compliance and to work in the growing field of performance measurement.
-Through my FINRA certifications (Series 7, 63, and 65) and the continuing education requirements of my charter, I have kept up with the changing field of performance measurement.
-I believe this to be an enormously important and expanding area in the coming years.
-I plan on sitting for the expert level of the CIPM certification in March..
+Results-focused and detail-driven innovator, passionate about using data to improve business decisions.
+With a history of success performing in roles that require problem solving and solutions development, my goal is to become an expert in the growing field of data science.
+My experience working in investment services informs me where the industry has been.
+My education in data science tells me where it’s going.